djuber/SciSmalltalk/README.md

     package: 'Math';
     load.
 ```
+## How to contribute to SciSmalltalk

+We welcome submissions!

 * A google group exists for this project at http://groups.google.com/group/scismalltalk

-* Alternately, fork this repository, then clone your copy.
+* Fork this repository, then clone your copy (instead of cloning from above).
 When you have made changes, commit, and make a Pull Request.
 ```shell
   mkdir SciSmalltalk
   cd SciSmalltalk